All Episodes

 So I think that's going to help the economy.

-I think his position on energy dominance and freeing up, you know, fracking and and and drilling and also coal mining, that's going to help the economy.
+I think his position on energy dominance and freeing up fracking and drilling and also coal mining, that's going to help the economy.

-Uh then you looked at the president has been able to secure our border, uh, bring even some stability and peace to DC and defund dismantle no bail laws, and he's deporting illegal immigrants in the country.
+Then you looked at the president has been able to secure our border, bring even some stability and peace to D.C. and ND fund dismantled no bail laws, and he's deporting illegal immigrants in the country.

-And I'm not so I'm not sure we'll ever see this in our lifetime again, a president that just works around the clock and takes on every big issue and is willing to expend the political capital.
+And I'm not sure we'll ever see this in our lifetime again, a president that just works around the clock and takes on every big issue and is willing to expend the political capital.

 That's right.

-You know, he just he he's doing this because he really believes in America and he thinks that he can, you know, help save it.
+You know, he just doing this because he really believes in America and he thinks that he can, you know, help save it.

 And he is.

-I mean, you you just rattled off a bunch of accomplishments just in six months.
+I mean, you just rallied off a bunch of accomplishments just in six months.

-Um I was there on on in the White House Rose Garden there on Liberation Day, and I remember telling uh uh Jim Banks, who's in another senator from Indiana, told him we're never gonna see anything like this ever again.
+I was there in the White House Rose Garden there on Liberation Day, and I remember telling Jim Banks, who's another senator from Indiana, telling him this, we're never going to see anything like this ever again.

-And it's he's understood for a long time this deep connection he has with working class America, a so-called flyover country.
+And he's understood for a long time, this deep connection he has with working class America, a so-called flyover country.

 They know he goes and fights for them.

-You can't you can't have 80% of the pharmaceuticals um come from somewhere else.
+You can't have 80% of the pharmaceuticals come from somewhere else.

-But if we're trying to build F 47s, which we are in in St. Louis now, it's like the next gen fighter, we sh we can't be relying on other countries for critical minerals to build those things from iPhones to fighter Jeff.
+But if we're trying to build F-47s, which we are in St. Louis now, it's like the next-gen fighter, we can't be relying on other countries for critical minerals to build those things from iPhones to fighter jets.

 So he understands that intuitively, and he's actually using the tools necessary to bring those jobs home.

-People have no idea how important rare earth minerals are towards uh our national defense.
+People have no idea how important rare earth minerals are towards our national defense.

 All right, quick break more with Senator Eric Schmidt of Missouri.